College Football Playoff National Championship

 The College Football Playoff National Championship is a post-season college football bowl game, used to determine a national champion of the NCAA Division I Football Bowl Subdivision (FBS), which began play in the 2014 college football season.
-The game serves as the final of the College Football Playoff, a bracket tournament between the top four teams in the country as determined by a selection committee, which was established as a successor to the Bowl Championship Series and its similar BCS National Championship Game.
+Since 2025, the game is held on the third Monday of January and serves as the final game of the College Football Playoff (CFP), a bracket tournament between the top five ranked conference champions, and the top 7 ranked at-large teams in the country that are selected by a playoff committee, which was established as a successor to the Bowl Championship Series and then its similar BCS National Championship Game.

-The participating teams in the College Football Playoff National Championship are determined by two semifinal games (sometimes called the "Plus-One system"), hosted by an annual rotation of bowls commonly known as the New Year's Six.
+The participating teams in the College Football Playoff National Championship are determined by two semifinal games, hosted by an annual rotation of bowls commonly known as the New Year's Six.
 Thus, the teams to compete in the final are not directly selected by a selection committee, as had been the format used for the BCS National Championship Game.

-The game is played at a neutral site, determined through bids by prospective host cities (similar to the Super Bowl and NCAA Final Four).
+The game is played at a neutral site, determined through bids by prospective host cities (similar to the NCAA Final Four).
 When announcing it was soliciting bids for the 2016 and 2017 title games, playoff organizers noted that the bids must propose host stadiums with a capacity of at least 65,000 spectators, and cities cannot host both a semi-final game and the title game in the same year.

 The winner of the game is awarded the College Football Playoff National Championship Trophy, which is sponsored by Dr Pepper.
 It was created as a new championship trophy, rather than the "crystal football" that has been given by the American Football Coaches Association (AFCA) since 1986, as officials wanted a new trophy that was unconnected with the previous BCS championship system.

 The inaugural game was held at AT&T Stadium in Arlington, Texas, on January 12, 2015, and was won by Ohio State.
 A top-ranked team did not win the College Football Playoff National Championship until LSU won the sixth edition of the game, in January 2020.
 Alabama has the most appearances in a College Football Playoff National Championship, with six, and also the most wins, with three.

-Note that the College Football Playoff National Championship is not awarded by the National Collegiate Athletic Association (NCAA).
+The College Football Playoff National Championship is not awarded by the National Collegiate Athletic Association (NCAA).
 The highest level of college football that the NCAA awards a championship in is the Division I Football Championship Subdivision (FCS).